lironcohen8/Items_Inventory_REST_API/README.md

-# Items_REST_API
+# Items_Inventory_REST_API
-This REST API was implemented during a Payoneer workshop in TAU university 2022.
+An Items inventory REST API was implemented during a Payoneer workshop in TAU university 2022.